Updated 24/03/15 in the light of Angelina Jolie Pitt’s announcement she has decided to have her ovaries removed as well – see below.

 - A father or brother diagnosed with breast cancer at any age

 - A mother or sister with breast cancer in both breasts – the first cancer diagnosed before the age of 50

-- 1 close relative with ovarian cancer and 1 with breast cancer, diagnosed at any age – at least one must be a mother, sister or daughter
+- One close relative with ovarian cancer and one with breast cancer, diagnosed at any age – at least one must be a mother, sister or daughter

 The affected relatives must come from the same side of your family (either your mother’s side or your father’s side) and they must be your blood relatives.
 A close relative means a parent, brother or sister, child, grandparent, aunt or uncle, nephew or niece.

 Risks are also higher among people of Ashkenazi Jewish descent.

 If this sounds like you, you should talk to your GP – the NHS has excellent genetic counselling services.
 We have more information about family history and other proven breast cancer risk factors on our patient information website.

 What work is Cancer Research UK doing in this area?

 Over the years, supported by the British public, our researchers have played a pivotal role in indentifying and understanding breast cancer genes.
 Their research helped pin down BRCA1 in 1994 , and they found its close cousin – BRCA2 – a year later.
 It’s because of work like this that hundreds of thousands of women, including Angelina Jolie, can take positive steps to reduce their risk of the disease.